Dog Training 101

 So, don't delay.
 Establish yourself as his new pack leader by teaching your pet the basic dog manners along with opportunities for socialization and he'll have no trouble being accepted anywhere you go.

-to training their pets, but are just looking to end up with a reasonably well-mannered pooch who has adapted to living harmoniously in the home and neighborhood.
-One who doesn't bolt out an open door at every opportunity, scare the mailman,
+But better yet, your pooch will become a reasonably well-mannered pooch who doesn't bolt out an open door at every opportunity, scare the mailman,

 bark for no good reason, or chew up our best shoes.
 In other words.... a somewhat disciplined doggy.